IBS-C vs Motility Disorders: When Fiber Makes You Worse

 • Fiber helps standard IBS-C but can worsen motility disorders

-• Red flags: fiber makes worse, longstanding history, failed treatments, lack of urge
+• Red flags for motility issues: fiber makes worse, longstanding history, failed treatments, lack of urge

 • Tests like colonic transit studies and manometry can clarify the diagnosis

-Medical disclaimer: This article is educational only.
+This article is for educational purposes and does not replace medical advice.
 If you have concerning symptoms (blood, weight loss, anemia), seek medical care promptly.